anishathalye/dotbot/README.md

 Configuration
 -------------

-Dotbot uses json-formatted configuration files to let you specify how to set up your dotfiles.
+Dotbot uses YAML-formatted (or JSON-formatted) configuration files to let you specify how to set up your dotfiles.
 Currently, Dotbot knows how to `link` files and folders, execute `shell` commands, and `clean` directories of broken symbolic links.

 **Ideally, bootstrap configurations should be idempotent.
 That is, the installer should be able to be run multiple times without causing any problems.** This makes a lot of things easier to do (in particular, syncing updates between machines becomes really easy).

-Dotbot configuration files are json arrays of tasks, where each task is a dictionary that contains a command name mapping to data for that command.
+Dotbot configuration files are YAML (or JSON) arrays of tasks, where each task is a dictionary that contains a command name mapping to data for that command.
 Tasks are run in the order in which they are specified.
 Commands within a task do not have a defined ordering.

 ### Link